Skip to main content

 Requirements:

-• Previous experience with an object-oriented programming language, preferably Java (but any OO language is fine).
+• Prior experience with an object-oriented programming language, preferably Java, but any OO language is acceptable.

 Who this course is for:

-• Developers who have some knowledge of Java (or another OO language) looking to understand data structures and algorithms at a deep level
+• Developers familiar with Java (or another OO language) who want to delve deeply into data structures and algorithms.

 What you'll learn: